eProsima/Integration-Service-docs/docs/user_manual/is_core.rst

 This library allows to create *Dynamic Type* representations at runtime, by means of feeding the provided parser with an `IDL <https://www.omg.org/spec/IDL/4.2/About-IDL/>`_ type definition.
-For example, given the following IDL:
+For example, given the following *IDL*:

 .. code-block:: idl